nimh-dsst/HPC_helpers/README.md

 ## obj_tar

 This script accepts a directory, generates a tarball in memory, splits the tarball into uniform chucks (if necssary), and then uploads it to an object storage vault.
 For more information on object storage, see [here](https://hpc.nih.gov/storage/object.html).
 Specifcially, this script builds a shell script command that pipes the output of `tar` into `obj_put`.
 If the directory exceeds a size limit the tarball is split using the `split` command.
-This script will also print a log that records the stdout of obj_put so that you have a history of the objects you've archived.
+This script will also print a log that records the stdout of `obj_put` so that you have a history of the objects you've archived.

 Hardcoded arguments for `obj_put` include `--full-objname` and `--verbose`.
-Further customization of you `obj_put` command is planned but not implemented.
+Further customization of your `obj_put` command is planned but not implemented.

 Usage: `obj_tar -v VAULT [options] directory`